 QRIS :: Raising Quality Together

-Step 1 participants receive numerous professional learning opportunities related to the QRIS Rating Matrix and individualized technical assistance based on a Quality Improvement Plan (QIP) they complete with a RQT mentor annually.
-Administrators and family child care owners also have access to the Early Learning Administrators Leadership Academy (ELALA), which is a cohort held over the course of several months strengthening leadership, management, and relationship-building skills.
+Sites who earn a lower tier rating are eligible for an annual monetary incentive.
+RQT participants who choose to not be rated have access to numerous professional learning opportunities at no cost and individualized technical assistance based on a Quality Improvement Plan (QIP) they complete with an RQT mentor annually.
+Administrators and family child care owners also have access to the Early Learning Administrators Leadership Academy (ELALA), which is a cohort held over the course of several months, strengthening leadership, management, and relationship-building skills.
 Annually, there is an event held for program staff to have their transcripts reviewed as they pursue degree completion.